chapel-lang/chapel/doc/rst/language/spec/classes.rst

 The default value of a concrete nilable class type is ``nil``.
 Generic class types and non-nilable class types do not have a default value.
+For this reason, rectangular arrays of non-nilable classes cannot be resized, since the new array values don't have a logical default value.
+For similar reasons, associative and sparse arrays of non-nilable classes are not currently supported.

    *Example (declaration.chpl)*.